marzukia/blog/content/posts/charted-zero-deps/index.md

 Here's the thing nobody really tells you about charts and agents.
 The existing options are genuinely awful for it. matplotlib drags in numpy and a pile of compiled wheels (back to my Alpine problem).
 Anything browser-based wants a headless Chrome and a font stack that you will, at some point, spend an evening debugging.
 Both are miserable inside a slim container or a sandbox, which is exactly where agents tend to live.

-charted's output is just SVG.
-It's text.
-There's nothing to compile, no binary to ship, no browser to drive.
+charted's output is pure SVG.
+Nothing to compile, no binary to ship, no browser to drive.
 The model produces a chart the same way it produces a code block.
-That's the whole trick, and I can't claim I designed it on purpose.
-I just happened to have built the right thing a couple of years early.
+That's the whole trick; I happened to build the right thing a couple of years early.

 So I wrote `charted-mcp`, a small MCP server that lets an agent render a chart straight into the conversation.
 Ask for "monthly active users by plan as a stacked area chart," get an actual chart back inline, no tooling, no round-trip, no screenshot.
 For someone running a local inference stack and a graveyard of half-built Django projects with no frontend, this is kind of the dream.